LMXZ/Hello-World/README.md

 # Hello-World
-A trial of building repository
+A trial of building a repository